-I offer a scholarship that integrates the study of social movements, constitutional law, public policy, and the environment.
-My work is driven by a personal commitment to building democracy in the United States as a means of resolving otherwise intractable social and ecological problems and achieving durable systemic change.
-This commitment has inspired four projects concerning constitutionalism and democracy movements, movement building and activist praxis, environmental pollution and corporate power, and strategic approaches for 21st century democratization.
+My scholarship integrates the study of social movements, constitutional law, public policy, and the environment.
+I am driven by a personal commitment to building democracy as a means of resolving otherwise intractable social, economic, and ecological problems and achieving durable systemic change.
+This commitment has inspired projects concerning constitutionalism and democracy movements, movement building and activist praxis, corporate power, and strategic approaches for 21st century democratization.

-My work begins by considering democracy as a social movement and popular constitutionalism as an articulation of democracy.
-Such an approach asks how ordinary people articulate societal goals, build democratic power, engage in struggles over the constitution of society, and make constitutions.
-In centering agency in the constitution of society, this approach provides balance to top-down institutional accounts of law and democracy.
-And in bringing constitutionalism into the purview of social movement studies, this research provides a new opportunity to bridge the usually disparate theoretical traditions of contention, identification, and praxis.
+My work begins by considering democracy as a movement and popular constitutionalism as an articulation of democracy.
+Such an approach asks how ordinary people articulate societal goals, build democratic power, engage in struggles over the constitution of society.
+In centering agency in constitutionalism, this approach helps balance to top-down institutional accounts of law and democracy.
+In bringing constitutionalism further into the purview of social movement studies, this research bridges the social movement theory traditions of contention, identification, and praxis.

-Completed research for The Constitutional Revolution includes a crossnational time series analysis of constitutional change and democratization in which constitutional amendments are shown to be associated with significant improvements in democratic vitality.
+My book also relies on a crossnational time series analysis of constitutional change and democratization in which constitutional amendments are shown to be associated with significant improvements in democratic vitality.
 This global analysis, involving 244 countries over 66 years, provides a top-level view suggesting a democratizing force tends to operate within the structure of formal constitutional change.
-Completed research also involves a series of qualitative studies using data from ongoing interviews (40+) with democracy movement activists in the U.S., as well as archival research.
-These studies, intended to explore the motivations, understandings, and strategies employed by democracy activists, find that their decision to engage in the long-term and relatively difficult kinds of mobilization characteristic of constitutionalist campaigns is rooted in a sense of what I call “strategic necessity.”
+Furthermore, my book makes use of a series of qualitative studies using data from scores of ongoing interviews with democracy movement activists in the U.S., as well as archival research.
+These studies, intended to explore the motivations, understandings, and strategies employed by democracy activists, find that their decision to engage in the long-term and relatively difficult kinds of mobilization characteristic of constitutionalist campaigns is rooted in a political economic analysis leading to a sense of strategic necessity.

-I have presented various iterations of both sets of studies, as well as related legal historical and theoretical analyses, at meetings of the Law & Society Association, American Sociological Association, Critical Realism Network, West Coast Law & Society Association, and elsewhere, and published aspects of this research in Socialism & Democracy, Berkeley Journal of Sociology, and in chapters published in Charles Derber’s Welcome to the Revolution: Universalizing Resistance for Social Justice and Democracy in Perilous Times, and Keri Iyall Smith, Louis Esparza, and Judith Blau’s Human Rights of, for, and by the People: How to Critique and Change the U.S. Constitution.
+I have presented various iterations of all three studies – qualitative comparative, crossnational time series, and ethnographic – as well as related legal historical and theoretical analyses, at meetings of the Law & Society Association, American Sociological Association, International Sociological Association, Critical Realism Network, West Coast Law & Society Association, and elsewhere, and published aspects of this research in Socialism & Democracy, Berkeley Journal of Sociology, and in chapters published in Charles Derber’s Welcome to the Revolution: Universalizing Resistance for Social Justice and Democracy in Perilous Times, and Keri Iyall Smith, Louis Esparza, and Judith Blau’s Human Rights of, for, and by the People: How to Critique and Change the U.S. Constitution.

-My second major project investigates how activist cognition and knowledge shapes future movements.
+A second major project investigates activist cognition, knowledge, and strategies.
 This work began as a case study of the Wisconsin Uprising, in which I show that the mass mobilization that launched the 2011 protest wave in the U.S. was anything but spontaneous.
 Instead, primary elements of what became the Wisconsin Uprising were built out of a series of earlier mobilizations operating on particular terrains of struggle.

 My work on activist knowledge and movement building also led me into a series of collaborations with scholars concerned with questions of “movement relevance” in social movement studies.
 Working with Gregory Maney and Charlotte Ryan, I organized a session on these topics at the 2016 American Sociological Association meeting in Seattle, as well as a larger “off-broadway” social movement scholar-activist dialogue at the King County Labor Temple.
 In 2017 and 2018, I worked with Maria Martinez to organize formal sessions on social movement ontologies at the Beyond Positivism Conference in Montreal and the World Congress of Sociology in Toronto.
-Currently I am coordinating with John Krinsky to prepare an invited session on movement relevance and activist knowledge for the 2019 meeting of the American Sociological Association.
+In 2019 I worked with John Krinsky to organize an invited session on movement relevance and activist knowledge at the American Sociological Association meeting in Manhattan.